Trail Verbier St Bernard: Giving Back to the Land

 Run the Alps: Trail maintenance here is different than in many other countries outside of Europe, right?

 Mattieu: Right.
 Here in Switzerland, it’s a little bit different than the US.
 The towns, or communes, are responsible for the trails.
 In some of the smaller towns, the trails are maintained by volunteers.
 Maybe one day we can consider volunteering here, to adopt a part of the trail.
 I like what I see in the United States, where trail runners are asked to give back to the land.

 You can read more about Trail Verbier St-Bernard here.
-Registration has opened for 2019.

 Interested in more trail running in the Alps?
 Run the Alps will be offering registration for any of the Trail Verbier St Bernard races, as part of a Run the Alps trip.
 Contact us for details.